Buyers usually want to know which files can be shared and how those files connect to the next qualification step.

 - Specification and marker review

-- Sample and stock-route alignment
+- Sample and COA/TDS alignment

-- COA, TDS, and SDS roles
+- COA and TDS roles

 How U.S. B2B buyers evaluate a botanical ingredient supplier